pixel

 If you move within the same state, but to a different school district- This means that a different district becomes responsible for your child’s education.
 That school system has the choice of adopting your child’s IEP as is or it can develop its own IEP for your child (with your involvement as a team member).
 Until it develops its own IEP, the new school system must provide FAPE to your child, including services comparable to those described in the IEP developed in the previous school district.

-If you move to a different state altogether- Obviously, a different school district will become responsible for educating your child.
+If you move to a different state altogether- A different school district has become responsible for educating your child.
 That new district must provide FAPE to your child, including services comparable to those described in the IEP from the previous state, until it conducts a full and individual evaluation of your child to determine if he or she is an eligible “child with a disability” in that state.
 The new district may decide that an evaluation isn’t needed, in which case it is not required to conduct one.
 Should the district decide to evaluate your child, it will need your permission as parents.
 If your child is found eligible for special education services in the new state, a new IEP will need to be developed according to local policies.

 More information at: